-A trigger is an API provided by the Container Service for simple and fast redeployment and resource scaling.
+A trigger is an API provided by Container Service for simple and fast redeployment and resource scaling.

-Log on to the Container Service console
+Log on to the Container Service console.

 Click Applications in the left-side navigation pane.